mzhou18/hello-world/README.md

 # hello-world

 Hi.
 My name is Michael.
-I like to eat sushi and play ping-pong.

-I also like to play soccer.
+I like to eat sushi as well as play ping-pong and soccer.
+I also like Ariana Grande.